Online Shipping Quote

 Which Airport in Philippines accepts air cargo shipment from China?

-At this moment DDPCH offers air freight service from all major city in china to these airports in Philippines :
+At this moment DDPCH offers air freight service from all major cities in china to these airports in Philippines :

 • Ninoy Aquino International Airport (NAIA)